Charges of Party to Offence Involve Allegations of Supporting Another Person In Committing a CrimePage last modified: October 31 2022

-Is a Person That Urges Another Person to Perform a Criminal Act Just As Culpable As the Person Who Did the Criminal Act?
+If a Person Encouraged Another Person to Do a Crime, Is the Person Just As Criminally Culpable As the Person Who Actually Did the Crime?

 Encouraging, or Supporting, Another Person to Commit a Crime Is Known As Aiding or Abetting.
 A Person Who Engages In Aiding and Abetting Is Just As Criminally Culpable As the Person Who Actually Committed the Crime.